earljonesjunior/oakst/content/projects/xmas-2021/index.md

 ![pcb][pcb]

 I'm pretty happy with how things turned out this year.
+The source code and design files can be found in my [Github repo](https://github.com/bruthaearl/chrimbus2021).

-If you want, you can watch the assembly process below.
+And, if you want, you can watch the assembly process below.

 {{< youtube txI6bzVMPFU >}}